PIER NORTH REDEVELOPMENT:

 Four low-rise residential villa buildings will go up on the northern portion of the property along the Mercedes River.

-Pier Sixty-Six Marina, Pelican Landing, Grille 66 & Bar, and the hotel’s marina-front Panorama Ballroom are not included within this proposed plan and will remain open throughout the expansion.
+Pier Sixty-Six Marina, Pelican Landing, Grille 66 & Bar, and the hotel’s marina-front Panorama Ballroom are not included within this approved plan and will remain open throughout the expansion.

 For more information about the DRC Site Plan Level III Application with the City of Fort Lauderdale, please see below: